This site requires a more recent version of Adobe Flash Player to function properly.

 China, where GM operates through joint ventures, is the most valuable division of the company.
 This is closely followed by its U.S. operations.

 After GM sold its majority stake in Ally financial, GM lacked any captive financial division to finance its vehicle leases and loans.
 GM acquired Americredit in October 2010 and renamed it as GM Financial.
 We expect GM’s vehicle lease business to grow and become increasingly more valuable as GM Financial finances auto loans and leases to sub-prime customers.
 By the first quarter of 2015, the number of retail sales financed through GM's financing division have grown to 28% compared to 18.9% in the first quarter of 2014.
 This has made GM Finance the third biggest business segment for the company.
 The percentage of retail sales financed through GM Finance is only expected to grow in the future.

 International vehicle market 3.5x larger than the North American vehicle market:

 2014 vehicle sales in North America are estimated at 20.24 million.
 In comparison, there were approximately 3.5x as many vehicle sales (around 67 million) internationally.
 We estimate that GM will be able to maintain its global market share to approximately 11.4% and continue to grow in North America.

 China to be a major driver of growth for GM

-According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), China registered automobile sales of approximately 22 million in 2013, an increase of 11% from a year earlier.
+According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), new car sales in China are expected to grow to 30 million by 2020, compared to 20 million in 2014.
 The automotive market in China has more than doubled in size within a span of 3-4 years.
 With approximately 87 cars per 1,000 people in China, there is definitely an enormous opportunity to be tapped in China.
 The country is expected to become an increasingly important market for vehicle sales for GM.
 The company is already looking at expanding its joint venture opportunities in China.